 Isabella’s full-length portrait of Gina and Cristiano was exhibited at the BP Portrait Award 2014.

-During the exhibition Sargent:Portraits of Artists and Friends at the National Portrait Gallery in May 2015, Isabella took a two day Sight-size workshop.
+During the exhibition Sargent:Portraits of Artists and Friends at the National Portrait Gallery in May 2015, Isabella taught a two day Sight-size workshop.

 2016 The Royal Society of Portrait Painters at The Mall Galleries, London